-Current securities with a remaining maturity of one year or less increased by € +598 million to € 3,183 million (prior year-end adjusted: € 2,585 million).
+Current securities with a remaining maturity of one year or less increased by $\notin$ +598 million to $\notin$ 3,183 million (prior year-end adjusted: $\notin$ 2,585 million).

-Cash and cash equivalents increased from € 7,201 million (prior year-end adjusted) to € 7,271 million.
+Cash and cash equivalents increased from $\in$ 7,201 million (prior year-end adjusted) to $\in$ 7,271 million.

-Total equity
+Total Equity

-Equity attributable to equity owners of the parent (including purchased treasury shares) amounted to \in 7,061 million (prior year-end adjusted: \in 10,864 million) representing a decrease of \in -3,803 million.
-This decrease was due to a dividend distribution of \in -587 million (\in 0.75 per share) and a reduction in other comprehensive income of \in -5,705 million, mainly derived from the mark to market revaluations of the hedge portfolio and changes of actuarial gains and losses due to an update of interest rates for pension obligations.
-This was partly offset by a net income of \in +2,343 million and the sale of treasury shares of \in +102 million.
+Equity attributable to equity owners of the parent (including purchased treasury shares) amounted to $\in$ 7,061 million (prior year-end adjusted: $\in$ 10,864 million) representing a decrease of $\in$ -3,803 million.
+This decrease was due to a dividend distribution of $\in$ -587 million ( $\in$ 0.75 per share) and a reduction in other comprehensive income of $\in$ -5,705 million, mainly derived from the mark to market revaluations of the hedge portfolio and changes of actuarial gains and losses due to an update of interest rates for pension obligations.
+This was partly offset by a net income of $\in$ +2,343 million and the sale of treasury shares of $\in$ +102 million.

-Non-controlling interests decreased to € 18 million (prior year-end adjusted: € 42 million).
-The decrease mainly resulted from the acquisition of Alestis and the subsequent recognition of its minority shareholders (€ -25 million).
+Non-controlling interests decreased to $\in$ 18 million (prior yearend adjusted: $\in$ 42 million).
+The decrease mainly resulted from the acquisition of Alestis and the subsequent recognition of its minority shareholders ( $\in$ -25 million).

-Non-current liabilities
+Non-Current Liabilities

-Non-current provisions of \in 10,400 million (prior year-end adjusted: \in 9,604 million) include the non-current portion of pension provisions, which increased by \in +1,998 million to \in 7,864 million (prior year-end adjusted: \in 5,866 million).
-Due to significant decreases of the discount rates for the various pension schemes of the Group, pension provisions increase by \in 1,998 million.
+Non-current provisions of €10,400 million (prior year-end adjusted: €9,604 million) include the non-current portion of pension provisions, which increased by €+1,998 million to €7,864 million (prior year-end adjusted: €5,866 million).
+Due to significant decreases of the discount rates for the various pension schemes of the Group, pension provisions increase by €1,998 million.

-Other provisions are also included in non-current provisions, and decreased by \in -1,202 million to \in 2,536 million (prior year-end adjusted: \in 3,738 million).
+Other provisions are also included in non-current provisions, and decreased by $\notin$ -1,202 million to $\notin$ 2,536 million (prior year-end adjusted: $\notin$ 3,738 million).
 This decrease is mainly linked to the reclassification to current loss contract provisions and to the net presentation on the A350 XWB programme where inventories are presented net of the respective portion of the contract loss provision.